What Is a Thermal Printer?

 Unlike inkjet or dot matrix printers, thermal printers use a heated printhead to produce an image.
-This process creates images with high print quality that can withstand greater abuse.
+This process creates images with high quality prints that can withstand greater abuse.
 There are two types of thermal printers: direct thermal and thermal transfer.
 Both use a thermal printhead that applies heat to the surface being marked.

 Why Consider Thermal Printing?